tblankenship/tblankenship/README.md

 # Thaddeus Blankenship

-## Technology Leader | AWS Solutions Architect | AI & Cloud Specialist
+## Software Architect | Cloud Solutions | AI Engineering

-I'm a technology leader with experience architecting enterprise solutions in cloud and AI.
+I build enterprise solutions in cloud and AI, with a focus on leading teams and solving complex technical challenges.

 ### 🚀 Current Projects